UPDATE — SEPTEMBER 2025:

 The Swedish Social Insurance Agency (Försäkringskassan) is under fire following an investigation revealing that its artificial intelligence (AI) system unjustly flagged marginalized groups for welfare fraud inspections.
 Amnesty International has called for the immediate discontinuation of the system, citing violations of equality, privacy, and social security rights.

-An investigation by Lighthouse Reports and Svenska Dagbladet uncovered that Försäkringskassan’s AI system disproportionately flagged women, individuals with foreign backgrounds, low-income earners, and people without university degrees.
-The AI assigns risk scores to applicants, directing those with high scores to fraud investigators under an assumption of “criminal intent.”
+An investigation by Lighthouse Reports and Svenska Dagbladet found that the AI system disproportionately flagged women, people with foreign backgrounds, low-income individuals, and applicants without university degrees.
+The system assigns risk scores to welfare recipients and directs higher-scoring cases to fraud investigators.

-The ISF had already raised concerns in a 2018 report, concluding that the algorithm failed to ensure equal treatment.
-Despite this, Försäkringskassan dismissed the findings, arguing that the analysis lacked merit.
+The ISF raised similar concerns in a 2018 report, which found that the algorithm failed to ensure equal treatment.
+Försäkringskassan rejected those findings at the time and argued that the analysis lacked validity.

 Need Help?